 Our analysis is so flexible that it can be modified easily to compute the probability of meeting the NDC target of individual countries by accommodating uncertain factors.
 Any projection includes the uncertainty associated with several components.
-According to Rogelj et al. (2017), the likelihood of limiting warming below 2 °C can be affected critically by this uncertainty.
+According to Rogelj et al. [29], the likelihood of limiting warming below 2 °C can be affected critically by this uncertainty.
 When we need to incorporate additional components, our model can be easily revised to add error terms relevant to those components.
-Liu and Raftery (2021) suggest a large-scale statistical framework using a joint Bayesian hierarchical model.
-Whereas the large-scale model concentrates on global carbon emissions, we propose a small-scale model to design a concise tool to predict each country's emissions.
+Liu and Raftery [1] suggest a large-scale statistical framework using a joint Bayesian hierarchical model.
+Although the large-scale model concentrates on global carbon emissions, we propose a small-scale model to design a concise tool to predict each country's emissions.
 It would be more manageable to accommodate the specificities of individual countries in our small-scale model.
 Also, it would be easier to identify properties of the whole that are difficult to find among the elements' properties.
-In particular, the comovement in major drivers of carbon emissions can be assessed systematically in our approach.
+In particular, the co-movement in major drivers of carbon emissions can be assessed systematically in our approach.
 In STIRPAT (similarly, ImPACT or IPAT), the components are assumed to change individually.
 Although CO-STIRPAT tries to incorporate interconnections, it is done through indirect relationships (the correlations between shocks).
 By comparison, our approach includes direct interconnections between main components.
-For instance, COP28 assessed the level of implementation of NDCs by Parties to the UNFCCC through the first GST and adopted the UAE Consensus as a decision document.
-The consensus recognizes the need for deep, rapid, and sustained reductions in emissions by tripling renewable energy capacity globally, doubling the global average annual rate of energy efficiency improvements, and accelerating zero- and low-emission technologies by 2030.
+For instance, COP28 assessed the level of implementation of NDCs by Parties to the UNFCCC through the first GST and adopted the UAE Consensus as a decision document.1 The consensus recognizes the need for deep, rapid, and sustained reductions in emissions by tripling renewable energy capacity globally, doubling the global average annual rate of energy efficiency improvements, and accelerating zero- and low-emission technologies by 2030.
 Our methodology can contribute to analyzing the economic effects of these changes.
-In such a context, it may be useful to try machine learning models (extreme learning machines, support vector machines, random forests.
-LSTM neural networks.
+In such a context, it may be useful to try machine learning models (extreme learning machines, support vector machines, random forests, LSTM neural networks, and backpropagation neural networks) reviewed by Zhao et al. [30].
+Lastly, the size of climate finance can affect the feasibility of the NDCs.
+It is critical to scale up private climate finance, which can be addressed by linking it to ESG investments.
+Since climate risk is regarded as a systemic ESG risk, our methodology can integrate ESG investment which coevolves with climate finance.